Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 Next, you'll need to set environment variables in your function app from earlier, containing the reference to the Azure Digital Twins instance you've created and the event hub.
 If you used the the end-to-end tutorial ([*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md)) the first setting will already be configured.

-You will need the following values from when you set up your instance.
-If you need to gather these values again, use the links below to the corresponding sections in the setup article for finding them in the [Azure portal](https://portal.azure.com).
-* Azure Digital Twins instance **_host name_** ([find in portal](how-to-set-up-instance-portal.md#verify-success-and-collect-important-values))
-* Azure Event Hubs connection string **_connection string_** ([find in portal](../event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal))

 Add the setting with this command:

 ```azurecli-interactive